fancycade/tele/SPEC.md

 ### PID

 You won't need to declare syntax for PID.
-Is represented like Erlang:
+It is represented like it is in Erlang:

     <0.54.0>